 In defense of the humble website

-While Interactive Art Director for the agency HDMZ, I designed and developed websites, reports, and materials for several clients in the healthcare and biopharmaceutical industry.
+While Interactive Art Director for the design agency HDMZ, I designed and developed websites, reports, and materials for several clients in the healthcare and biopharmaceutical industry.
 My favorite client was Cepheid.

 Cepheid’s health testing technology is truly ground-breaking; the counter-top Xpert testing system returns results for most tests in under 30 minutes.
 Instead of sending samples to off-site labs and waiting for up to a week, remote medical clinics with Cepheid testing machines can diagnose and begin treatment the same day.